 Series C in 2011

-Crown Bioscience International, through its subsidiary, Crown Bioscience Inc., is a global drug discovery and development solutions company headquartered in Taipei, Taiwan.
-Established in 2006, the company provides a range of translational platforms aimed at enhancing the understanding of drug efficacy, pharmacological profiles, and patient responses in oncology, cardiovascular, and metabolic diseases.
-Crown Bioscience specializes in offering preclinical research products, including antibodies for in vivo and in vitro studies, bioactive recombinant proteins, recombinant cell lines, and tumor tissue microarrays.
-The company serves the biotech and pharmaceutical industries, helping them accelerate drug development while reducing clinical failure rates.
-Crown Bioscience has strategic partnerships with organizations such as the Shanghai Model Organisms Center and Hubrecht Organoid Technology to enhance its offerings in genetically engineered models and organoid-based preclinical drug development services.
-The company operates facilities in the United States, United Kingdom, China, and Taiwan, positioning itself as a leader in precision medicine and drug discovery.
+Crown Bioscience International, through its subsidiary Crown Bioscience Inc., is a global company specializing in drug discovery and development solutions.
+Founded in 2006 and based in Taipei, Taiwan, the company focuses on providing translational platforms for oncology, cardiovascular, and metabolic diseases, helping biopharmaceutical companies enhance drug efficacy and patient response while minimizing clinical failures.
+Crown Bioscience offers a comprehensive range of products, including antibodies for in vivo and in vitro studies, recombinant proteins, and tumor tissue microarrays, as well as integrated preclinical testing services.
+The firm has established strategic partnerships, including collaborations with the Shanghai Model Organisms Center and Hubrecht Organoid Technology, to advance its capabilities in genetically engineered models and organoid-based preclinical drug development.
+With facilities in the United States, United Kingdom, China, and Taiwan, Crown Bioscience serves the biotech and pharmaceutical industries worldwide, facilitating the acceleration of new drug development programs.

 Complete Genomics